dotnet/roslyn/src/Metalama/doc/Properties.md

 * `MetalamaDebugCompiler`: Set to `true` to cause `Debugger.Launch()`.
 * `MetalamaSourceOnlyAnalyzers` contains the list of analyzers that must execute on the source code instead of the transformed code.
 This is a comma-separated list which can contain the assembly name, an exact namespace (namespace inheritance rules do not apply) or the exact full name of an analyzer type.
 * `MetalamaLicense` constains a comma-separated list of license keys.
 This allows the user to set the license key using an MSBuild property or using an environment variable.
-* `MetalamaLicenseSources` constains a comma-separated list of license sources.
-It is used to disable license sources during testing.
-All license sources are enabled by default.
-The allowed values are:
-  * `User` for license keys stored in user profile regitered using the PostSharp.Cli tooling or auto-registration.
-  * `Property` for license keys set using the `MetalamaLicense` MSBuild property (or environmet variable).
-* `MetalamaFirstRunLicenseActivatorEnabled`: Set to `false` to disable automatic license activation during first build.
+* `MetalamaAutoStartEvaluation`: Set to `false` to disable automatic activation of the evaluation mode when no valid license is present.
 This is used for testing.
 The default value is `true`.

 Note: If `MetalamaDebugTransformedCode` is set to `true`, but `EmitCompilerTransformedFiles` is explicitly set to `false` (and no custom `CompilerTransformedFilesOutputPath` is provided), then transformed sources should be used for debugging and diagnostics, but cannot be written to disk.